Hi Kira, welcome to VENTS! How have you been?

 Well, I just got married again in May and couldn’t be happier.
 I’m excited about this new record and hope to tour as much as possible in support of it.
 I love being out singing for people – it’s honestly the most “this is where I belong” feeling I ever get.
 So that’s pretty much my focus.
 That, and keeping our two goofball cats out of mischief, which is a full time job.
 Like I said, I’m pretty busy. 🙂

-Hi guys, welcome to VENTS!
+Hi Charles, welcome to VENTS!
 How have you been?
-(Band): Thanks a lot, it’s great …
+Hi, thanks for having me!
+I’ve …